Oil spill cleanup continues in Oswego Harbor

-OSWEGO – Cleanup of the heavy fuel oil spill in Oswego Harbor continues as of Monday, March 21, according to Lt.
-Sean Dolan of the U.S. Coast Guard station in Buffalo.
+OSWEGO — Cleanup of the heavy fuel oil spill in Oswego Harbor continued this week, according to Lt.
+Sean Dolan of the U.S. Coast Guard Station in Buffalo.

 “That number really won’t come out until the end of the operation,” he said, “and because it’s ongoing, we don’t ever speculate on that until everything is all said and done and we make sure that everything is complete.
 So, I can’t give you any sort of number at this point, because it would be inaccurate.”

-“Shoreline cleanup can be very effective before the oil weathers and becomes very sticky and viscous.”
+“Shoreline cleanup can be very effective before the oil weathers and becomes very sticky and viscous,” NOAA adds.

 According to Dolan, the U.S. Coast Guard and New York Department of Environmental Conservation personnel are overseeing the cleanup conducted by the responsible party as well as monitoring the harbor.

-Oswego Harbor Power, LLC is owned by Generation Bridge and managed by Eastern Generation.
+Oswego Harbor Power is owned by Generation Bridge and managed by Eastern Generation.
 NRG sold the power plant to Generation Bridge in December 2021, according to Matt Schwall of Eastern Generation.

 Schwall also would not comment on how much oil spilled into the harbor.